microsoft/atlas-design/site/src/components/button.md

 ## Primary

 A visual style used to highlight only the most important actions.
-To avoid confusing users, don't use more than more primary button within a section or view.
+To avoid confusing users, don't use more than one primary button within a section or view.
+Note that the clear variant of primary buttons must be used on a very light background or it will not pass constrast requirements.
+If you run into this issue, try using [`link-button`](~/src/components/link-button.md), which defaults to a slightly darker blue for this very reason.

 | Type     | Class                                          | Default State                                                        | Hover                                                                           |
 | -------- | ---------------------------------------------- | -------------------------------------------------------------------- | ------------------------------------------------------------------------------- |